 As we start to move into greater social contact and adjust to new ways of living and working we are seeing a few different issues with our clients.
 Some clients don't feel ready to come out of their social distancing bubble, the world is getting back on track mighty fast and some feel the need to pump the brakes.
 Others are just starting to come to terms with the impact on their health, work and communities.
 All of these experiences can cause a grief and loss response.
 This is totally normal and in fact healthy.
 Moving through grief and loss and adjustment will be part of the landscape for months to come for many.
 You are not alone.

 MAIA understands that over the past few months the regulations and recommendations around COVID-19 Virus are updated daily and many are confused regarding what to do around social distancing, prevention and self-care.
-Our priority is your wellbeing, both physically, emotionally and mentally during such uncertain times.
+Our priority is your wellbeing physically, emotionally and mentally during such uncertain times.

 FILTERING THE INFORMATION YOU GET FROM MEDIA

 Please be conscious about your consumption of media.
 Many news vendors are profiting off fear at the moment.
 Informed, balanced information can be hard to come by regarding how to navigate the waters ahead of all of us.
 Checking governmental websites, listening to or watching ABC and other reputable sites is recommended.
 However once a day or every couple of days is all that is needed to stay updated.